chandantiwari/mindmeld/README.txt

 Script celebpred.py demonstrate some machine learning techniques on the data.
 ML code attempts to predict a person's MBTI type given their base astrological information.
 This, if can be done, would prove a direct pseudoscience - science connection.
-On ~400 records with 4% random test split we are able to get a total of 60% AUC on the test set, for predicting top two MBTI functions (Ne,Ti,etc).
+On ~400 records with 7% random test split we are able to get a total of 60% AUC on the test set (using regression trees), for predicting top two MBTI functions (Ne/Ti,Ni/Te, etc).
 These results are promising.
 More data would definitely make a positive difference.

 In the input data, the top two functions of people are 1-hot encoded, INTP for example has both Ti and Ne as 1, and they become labels during training.
 We train a different classifier for each function.

-Previously we were trying to predict each letter of the MBTI type, but with this new way we have 2 prediction tasks instead of 4, so it is an easier task, and this style of prediction of much more in line with the logic of MBTI.
+Previously we were trying to predict each letter of the MBTI type, such as I,N,T,P for INTP.
+Using the new way we have 2 prediction tasks instead of 4.
+In order to identify an MBTI type, top two functions are enough, for example NTP can be predicted if we know Ne and Ti are top two functions.
+The only remaining task is predicting introversion or extroversion which only _changes_ the order of the top two functions.
+For ENTP we have NeTi for INTP TiNe.
+We did not put much emphasis on predicting I or E, even though it is in the code, we dont use it for full blown MBTI determination.

+This way prediction is easier task, and is much more in line with the logic of MBTI.
 Functions are at the core of the character make-up.
-Our experiments with logistic regression has shown good results.
-The latest addition here was predicting all combination of top two functions, which reduced the prediction task to 1.
+Our experiments with logistic regression and regression trees has shown good results.

+One last addition was predicting all combination of top two functions, which reduced the prediction task to 1.
 See code comments for more details.

 All data files required for ML are under 'data' folder.
 If you want to recreate the main file used for training, simply rerun